tdas/spark-streaming-benchmark/README.md

 ## Running on a Cluster

 To run it a on a Spark cluster of *N* worker nodes (that is, machines on which Spark executors will be launched), you will have to start a DataGenerator on each of the worker nodes.
 Then launch the Benchmark with *N* as the number of streams, `localhost` as hostname, and `port` as the data generator's port.

+## Generating Input Data for DataGenerator

+To generate text files of the required line/record size with space separating words, you can run the following lines in a Spark-shell.

+	// For a ~100 character line, we can generate 15 space-separated words of 6 characters each val text = (1 to 100).map(x => { (1 to 15).map(_ => scala.util.Random.alphanumeric.take(6).mkString("")).mkString(" ") }).mkString("\n")
+	org.apache.commons.io.FileUtils.writeStringToFile(new java.io.File("100-bytes-lines.txt"), text)